128technology/docs/docs/plugin_dns_cache.md

 sidebar_label: DNS Cache
 ---

 The 128T-dns-cache plugin provides a DNS caching service on your 128T router by forwarding all traffic on a configured `ingress-service` and `tenant` to `dnsmasq`.
 By default it uses existing system configuration for nameserver resolution but supports optionally configuring custom server addresses.
+The plugin is implemented as a service function chain (SFC) where the DNS traffic received on the ingress interface is detoured through a Kernel Network Interface (KNI) to be cached by `dnsmasq`.
+A typical flow of the packets for the plugin is illustrated below:

+lan-intf (lan-tenant) > `ingress-service` > `dnsmasq` > dns-kni (`tenant`) > egress-service > wan-intf

 By enabling this plugin, you can provide DNS caching with fast resolution times to your network.